-Suspensions v.
-Expulsions
+Suspensions and Expulsions in Michigan

-Suspension: Exclusion of a student from school for a specific period of time or exclusion of a student from school which exclusion terminates upon the fulfillment of a specific set of conditions.
+Suspension: Exclusion of a student from school for a specific period of time or exclusion of a student from school which terminates upon the fulfillment of a specific set of conditions.

 Expulsion: The permanent exclusion of the student from the school system.

-If a student possess a dangerous weapon in a Weapon Free School Zone, commits arson in a school building or on school grounds, or commits criminal sexual conduct in a school building or on school grounds, the student shall be expelled permanently from the school district, and a permanent record of the expulsion shall be entered.
+If a student possesses a dangerous weapon in a Weapon Free School Zone, commits arson in a school building or on school grounds, or commits criminal sexual conduct in a school building or on school grounds, the student shall be expelled permanently from the school district, and a permanent record of the expulsion shall be entered.

 Rights of a Student

 It is extremely important for students to understand that both the school administration and the police can take action against a student for “offenses” that may or may not have been committed on school property.
-Pro Tip: Anything you say (to school admin or the police) CAN and WILL be used against you!
-Always remain respectful when dealing with school officials and police officers, and if you’re not sure what to do, ask to call your parents, and have them call me.
+Anything you say (to school admin or the police) CAN and WILL be used against you!
+Always remain respectful when dealing with school officials and police officers, and if you’re not sure what to do, ask to call your parents, and have them contact me.

 3 Steps to Responding To Problems At School